 There is no legal definition of an 'abandoned vehicle'.
-A vehicle can only be considered to be abandoned by us or the Police when it fulfils some or all of the following criteria:
+A vehicle can only be considered to be abandoned by an Officer of the Council when it fulfills some or all of the following criteria:

 - if it isn't showing a valid tax disc, or is kept on the road whilst registered with a SORN (Statutory Off Road Notification);

 - if the vehicle has been stationary for a significant period of time;

 - if it is parked in an area that is considered dangerous to pedestrians and other road users;

 - if it has flat tyres or missing wheels;

 - if there is waste inside or outside the vehicle;